 No tobacco retail license shall be issued or renewed unless the tobacco retailer signs a form stating that the tobacco retailer has read this ordinance and has provided training to all employees on the sale of tobacco products.
 Such training shall include information that the sale of tobacco products to persons under 21 years of age is illegal and shall subject the tobacco retailer to penalties, the types of identification legally acceptable for proof of age, and that the sale of flavored tobacco products is illegal and shall subject the tobacco retailer to penalties.

 Tobacco retailing without a valid license.
-In addition to any other penalty authorized by law, if a court of competent jurisdiction determines, or the Department finds based on a preponderance of evidence, after notice and an opportunity to be heard, that any tobacco retailer has engaged in tobacco product retail sales at a location without a valid tobacco retail license, either directly or through the tobacco retailer’s agents or employees, the tobacco retailer shall be ineligible to apply for, or to be issued, a tobacco retail license as follows:
+In addition to any other penalty authorized by law, if a court of competent jurisdiction determines, or the Health Department finds based on a preponderance of evidence, after notice and an opportunity to be heard, that any tobacco retailer has engaged in tobacco product retail sales at a location without a valid tobacco retail license, either directly or through the tobacco retailer’s agents or employees, the tobacco retailer shall be ineligible to apply for, or to be issued, a tobacco retail license as follows:

 After a first violation of this section at a location within any 36-month period, the location shall receive a written warning from the Department (unless ownership of the business at the location has been transferred in an arm’s length transaction).